 It is easy to feel that companies in the travel and tourism sector have inflated claims about their ‘green’ credentials in order to capitalise and profit.
 We’re a small, specialist tour operator without stakeholders or investors and we’re limited by our resources – both time and economic.
 However, we try really hard to make good decisions and although we cannot hope to change the world, do not get everything right or know all the answers, as a tour company, we have the chance to educate and influence the behaviour of our team and to inspire our guests and one way we are doing this is through managing the number of plastic bottles we use in Mongolia by working with Water To Go.

-In Mongolia, we have never bulked purchased disposable plastic water bottles for our guests on our Mongolia tours.
-Instead, we have always provided two 20 litre water containers in each of our tour vehicles which we then refill taking fresh drinking water from local town pumps.
+In Mongolia, due to its challenging infrastructure, a majority of families do not have access to drinking water from a tap.
+Instead, there is a countrywide network of water supply stations where families come to collect their water.
+Here at EL we have never bulked purchased disposable plastic water bottles for our guests on our Mongolia tours.
+Instead, we have always provided two 20 litre water containers in each of our tour vehicles which we then refill taking fresh drinking water from these water supply stations.
 For added security, we provide a Steripen Adventurer or Lifesaver water filter for those who wish to neutralise their water.

 We now also have a working partnership with Water-To-Go from whom our guests can purchase a 75cl filtered water bottle.
 The filter (200 litres) is the equivalent of 400 single-use plastic bottles.
 Water-To-Go is a 3-in-1 filtration system that eliminates well in excess of 99.9% of microbiological contaminants including viruses and bacteria from any non-salt water source.
 Furthermore, the filter eliminates harmful contaminants from the water but allows the beneficial minerals such as sodium and magnesium to pass through leaving the healthiest water possible.
 Water-to-Go filters have also been independently tested against international recognised standards by industry specialists including The London School of Hygiene & Tropical Medicine (UK) and BCS Laboratories (USA).